fdeblasio/pokeemerald-expansion/README.md

 # pokeemerald Expansion

-## What is the pokeemerald Expansion?

-The pokeemerald Expansion is a feature branch meant to be integrated into existing Pokémon Emerald hacks based off pret's [pokeemerald](https://github.com/pret/pokeemerald) decompilation project.
-This is ***NOT*** a standalone romhack, and as such, most features will be unavailable and/or unbalanced if played as is.

 ## What features are included?
 - Configuration files that allows you to choose generation-specific behaviors.
 Full contents here:
     - [Battle configurations](/include/config/battle.h)